flotools/flotools/README.md

 ##Flo Tools Installation
-To install Flo Tools, go to the provided zip file, and open the file called "Flo Tools.kmmacros"
+To install Flo Tools, go to the provided zip file, and open the file called "Flo Tools.KMMACROS"

 If successful, Keyboard Maestro should announce, "Successfully imported macros."